Website Kama Sutra

 Personal info

-Don’t ask people to type personal information (or even worse, personal information about their friends), unless you have a very solid and legitimate reason, and have taken appropriate steps to protect their information.
-Even if you mean well, it reinforces bad habits.
+Don’t ask people to type personal information (or even worse, personal information about their friends), unless there is a very solid and legitimate reason, and you have taken appropriate steps to protect their information.
+Even if you mean well, it reinforces a bad habit of carelessly entering private information.

-If you do have a perfectly legitimate need for personal information, make sure you get the information using a secure connection (HTTPS).
+If there is a perfectly legitimate need for users’ personal information, make sure the server requires a secure connection (HTTPS).

-In the case of credit cards numbers, it is a very bad idea to keep the information after you’ve used it.
+Regarding credit cards numbers, be very wary of keeping the information after using it.
 If somebody hacks your system and gets the numbers, you could be held liable.

 Cookies